Mean Field Analysis of Two-Party Governance: Competition versus Cooperation among Leaders: Introduction

 The article is organized as follows.
 In Section \ref{sec:problem:formulation}, we provide the problem settings and present the $\epsilon$-equilibrium of the follower-game in the presence of the two leaders.
 The Nash and the Pareto game between the leaders, as well as Problems \ref{P1}-\ref{P3}, are also formalized.
-The three sub-problems are sequentially solved in Section \ref{sec:sol}.
-In Section \ref{sec:compare}, we compare the effect of the two mode of interactions of leaders on the follower and present Theorems \ref{thm:compare} and \ref{compare_extend}.
-Numerical examples supporting the findings are provided in Section \ref{sec:numerical}.
+The three sub-problems are solved in Section \ref{sec:sol}.
+In Section \ref{sec:compare}, we compare the effect of the two mode of interactions of leaders on the follower and present Theorems \ref{thm:compare} and \ref{compare_extend}. {Supportive n}umerical examples are provided in Section \ref{sec:numerical}.
 The article is concluded in Section \ref{sec:conclusion}.
-The Appendix contains the proofs of the main results.
+The {appendices} {provide more detailed} proofs of the main results.